 *By "good at polyamory," I mean I have very little tendency to jealousy, and strive to avoid causing tension in my SO's relationship with her OSO, especially when I'm the secondary partner.

 When I last updated this profile, I was reading The Wheel of Time.
-I stopped most of the way through the fifth book, when the slow pacing, the eye-rolling gender essentialism of Jordan's magic system, and the fact that ta'veren is so obviously Old Tongue for "protagonist" got to be too much to take.
+I stopped most of the way through the fifth book, when the slow pacing, the eye-rolling gender essentialism of Jordan's magic system, and the fact that ta'veren is so obviously Old Tongue for "protagonist" (with titanium alloy plot armor two meters thick) got to be too much to take.
 I think it might have been more interesting if the prophesied hero had been an agendered or intersexed character uniquely capable of channeling both saidar and saidin.
 I did like the elements in the series more characteristic of science fiction, such as the existence of parallel timelines (as suggested by the many-worlds interpretation of quantum mechanics) and the occasional glimpses the characters got of the magic-powered industrial civilization of the Age of Legends, but in the end it didn't hold my interest.

 Movies and Shows: Lord of the Rings, Sin City, Princess Mononoke, The Abyss, The Milagro Beanfield War, Watership Down, The Usual Suspects, many others equally eclectic.
 I'm partial to anime, possibly because there's more good sf and fantasy produced in that medium than in Hollywood.
 I don't watch much TV, but I love Firefly, Red Dwarf, Babylon 5, Battlestar Galactica (the reimagined series, that is, not the cheesy seventies Star-Wars-meets-the-Book-of-Mormon version), The Wire, Game of Thrones, and The Newsroom (ACN NewsNight with Will McAvoy would also be one of my favorite shows if only it actually existed).